ajkt/Rfunctions/README.md

 ## NumerifyScale.r

-Function to turn column with data like "A1" or "Strongly agree" into new numbered column to prep for banalysis.
+Function to turn column with data like "A1" or "Strongly agree" into new numbered column to prep for analysis.